 a.
 Favorable tax policies to create and/or re-shore manufacturing: Jobs were moved overseas because companies had the significant savings incentives of lower manufacturing (labor) costs.
 A corporate tax incentive to create U.S. based manufacturing jobs would be beneficial.

-• Identifying the Opportunities – U.S. Manufacturing Opportunity Study: A study should be conducted identifying imported products which are vital to U.S. interests or products which can now be produced cost competitively in the U.S. A study analyzing, identifying, and inventorying imported products to the U.S. would cover two areas broadly defined as “Should” and “Could”.
+b.
+Transparent and reasonable regulation: To attract investment in the U.S. for manufacturing, U.S. and foreign companies need to know the regulatory process is clear and reasonable; elimination of unnecessary and bureaucratic red tape must continue to be a priority. - Identifying the Opportunities – U.S. Manufacturing Opportunity Study: A study should be conducted identifying imported products which are vital to U.S. interests or products which can now be produced cost competitively in the U.S. A study analyzing, identifying, and inventorying imported products to the U.S. would cover two areas broadly defined as “Should” and “Could”.

 a.
 Should: Products that “should” be made here based on national or corporate strategic importance.